Class-incremental learning: survey and performance evaluation on image classification: Related work

-\minisection{Online Incremental learning.} Within the field of incremental learning, online methods are based on streaming frameworks where learners are allowed to observe each example only once instead of iterating over a set of examples in a training session.
+\minisection{Online incremental learning.} Within the field of incremental learning, online methods are based on streaming frameworks where learners are allowed to observe each example only once instead of iterating over a set of examples in a training session.
 Lopez-Paz~\cite{lopez2017gradient} establishes definitions and evaluation methods for this setting and describes GEM, which uses a per-task exemplar memory to constrain gradients so that the approximated loss from previous tasks is not increased.
 A-GEM~\cite{chaudhry2018efficient} improves on GEM in efficiency by constraining based on the average of gradients from previous class exemplars.
-However, the authors of~\cite{chaudhry2019continual} show that simply training on the memorized exemplars, similar to the well-established technique in reinforcement learning~\cite{mnih2013playing}, outperforms previous results.
+However, Chaudhry et al.~\cite{chaudhry2019continual} show that simply training on the memorized exemplars, similar to the well-established technique in reinforcement learning~\cite{mnih2013playing, rolnick2019experience}, outperforms previous results.
 GSS~\cite{aljundi2019gradient} performs gradient-based exemplar selection based on the GEM and A-GEM procedure to allow training without knowing the task boundaries.
 MIR~\cite{aljundi2019online} trains on the exemplar memory by selecting exemplars that will have a larger loss increase after each training step.
-In~\cite{riemer2019scalable} the memory is used to store discrete latent embeddings from a Variational Autoencoder that allows generation of previous task data for training.
+Riemer et al.~\cite{riemer2019scalable} use the memory to store discrete latent embeddings from a Variational Autoencoder that allows generation of previous task data for training.
 MER~\cite{riemer2019learning} combines experience replay with a modification of the meta-learning method Reptile~\cite{nichol2018first} to select replay samples which minimize forgetting.
+Online methods can be extended to the offline setting by running them for multiple epochs on each training session.
+We show some results in Sec.~\ref{sec:exemplar-exps}.